barosl/ws-bench/README.md

 100 concurrent connections has been made.

-The test was done using a virtual machine, which gives the test results much more credibility.
+The test was done using a virtual machine, which gives the test results even more credibility.

 ### Rust